 The Executive Director may consult with General Counsel as needed to:

-Review and document the disclosure for apparent, potential, or actual conflicts;
+Review and document the disclosure for apparent, potential, or actual conflicts.

-If necessary, to evaluate the presence or absence of a conflict, request and document additional details;
+If necessary, to evaluate the presence or absence of a conflict, request and document additional details.

-Make a recommendation to the MICRC regarding the presence of an apparent, potential, or actual conflict and, if applicable, proposed actions to address it.
+If deemed necessary by the executive director with advise for general counsel/staff that a conflict may exist, Make a recommendation to the MICRC regarding the presence of an apparent, potential, or actual conflict and, if applicable, proposed actions to address it.

-The information complied by the review and recommendation shall be presented to the MICRC for review and action.
-If the MICRC, by majority vote, determines that an actual or potential conflict exists, it shall set forth the steps be taken to address the conflict.
+If deemed necessary by the executive director with advise for general counsel/staff that a conflict may exist The information complied by the review and recommendation shall be presented to the MICRC for review and action.
+If the MICRC, by 2/3 vote, determines that an actual or potential conflict exists, it shall set forth the steps be taken to address the conflict.
 If the MICRC, by majority vote, determines that no conflict exists, the inquiry may be documented but no further action will be taken.

-Examples of management mechanisms include, but are not limited to, revising the reporting structure to place the decision-making capacity with a non-conflicted Agent; abstention in voting; divestiture of the interest; severing the relationship that creates the conflict.
+Examples of management mechanisms include, but are not limited to, revising the reporting structure to place the decision-making capacity with a non-conflicted Agent; abstention in voting; divestiture of the interest; or severing the relationship that creates the conflict.

 Violation of this Policy may result in the adoption of a Resolution of Censure by the MICRC, discipline or termination of staff, enforcement of contractual terms and conditions, or other appropriate action including, but not limited to, those remedies provided by relevant state laws.